lmullen/lincolnmullen.com/source/publications/index.markdown

 title: Publications
 ---

-*For a full list of publications, see my [CV][].*

-### Full Text of Publications

-*N.B.
-Below is a list of publications and talks which I have the rights to make available here.
+*Below is a list of publications and talks which I have the rights to make available here.
 I am always willing to share the text of talks even if they are not listed here.
-For a full list of publications and talks, please [see the CV][Download this CV as a PDF].
+For a full list of publications and talks, please [see the CV][].
 Almost everything that I can put online is also published or linked to in a [blog post][].*

 "Returning to the Fold: Nineteenth Century Converts Who Returned to Their Original Faith," talk given at Kronstadt Moment/Road to Damascus,